Greece: EU’s external border is hardening, attitudes are too

 The route takes them through a maze formed by tall reeds, past clusters of flamingos and boat trippers visiting a nature reserve where the river fans out to meet the Mediterranean.

 The Evros — called the Meric River in Turkey — runs through one of the remotest parts of Europe.
-It’s also becoming one of its most militarized as Greece and the wider European Union work on ways to prevent migrants enter the country from Turkey.
+It’s also becoming one of its most militarized as Greece and the wider European Union work on ways to prevent migrants from entering the country from Turkey.

-In army-controlled areas on the Greek side of the border, the European Union is funding and testing an advanced surveillance network that uses machine learning software and an array of fixed and mobile cameras and sensors to detect migrants trying to cross the border.
+In army-controlled areas on the Greek side of the border, the EU is funding and testing an advanced surveillance network that uses machine-learning software and an array of fixed and mobile cameras and sensors to detect migrants trying to cross the border.

 Critics of the measures argue that Greece is toughening authoritarian policies against migrants and asylum-seekers, operating in the shadows in border areas that are under military control and where outside civilian monitors are denied access.
-The Associated Press’ visit to the Greek-Turkish border area took place under military and police supervision.
+A visit by Associated Press journalists to the Greek-Turkish border area took place under military and police supervision.

-Police and border residents say they are just happy the wall is working.
+Police and border residents say they are just happy that the wall is working.

 “It’s impossible to penetrate,” says Tsolakidis, who supervises patrols along a southern section of the border.
 “It’s been built in areas along the Evros where crossings were most frequent.
 And the deterrence capacity is 100%.”

-Border guards, who use sniffer dogs, loudspeakers and powerful spotlights on patrols, say multiple incidents involving up to a thousand migrants are not uncommon in a single day during the summer and early fall when water levels along the Evros hit an annual low.
+Border guards, who use sniffer dogs, loudspeakers and powerful spotlights on patrols, say multiple incidents involving up to 1,000 migrants aren't uncommon in a single day during the summer and early fall when water levels along the Evros hit an annual low.

 Small islets, some straddling the midpoint of the river where the border technically lies, seasonally reappear, making crossings easier.

-Completed in 2021, the wall currently spans 37 kilometers (23 miles) in three separate sections, and authorities plan to add up to another 100 kilometers (60 miles) to cover most of the 192-kilometer land border.
+Completed in 2021, the wall currently spans 27 kilometers (17 miles) in three separate sections but is considered to be effective over an additional 10 kilometers (six miles) because of ground conditions.
+Authorities plan to add up to another 100 kilometers (60 miles) of the steel barrier to cover most of the 192-kilometer (120-mile) land border.

 When wall building started at the border a decade ago, it was met with heated political debate and public demonstrations backed by left-wing parties and Greek human rights groups.